 Leakware is a new twist on a form of ransomware called “doxware” that was briefly popular in 2016-17.
 Doxware was targeted at individual consumers.
 The operator of the program would threaten to release embarrassing information about the victim unless a ransom was paid.
 One reason doxware never took off is that it required the attackers to maintain storage repositories to keep copies of “embarrassing” data.
 Because attackers had difficulty distinguishing between photos a target would pay to suppress and photos the target didn’t care about, the strategy was high-cost and low-return.

 The need for high-value data to use as extortion leverage is why the most frequent targets of leakware are organizations known to keep confidential data on behalf of their customers: hospitals, financial servicing, and law firms.
-Once the data is extracted, the attackers contact the clients, patients, and vendors of the target to encourage them to pressure the target to pay.
+Once the data is extracted, the ransomware attackers contact the clients, patients, and vendors of the target to encourage them to pressure the target to pay ransomware payments.
 One group took out Facebook ads.

 A ransomware team known as Cl0p has adopted the novel tactic of leaking the private communications of the executives and managers at their targets, reasoning that this personal approach is likely to sway the people responsible for approving payment of the ransom in a way that leaking customer data wouldn’t.